Westminster Health Forum

 We expect discussion to reflect issues emerging from the Government’s forthcoming 10-Year Health Plan, with its proposals for a digitally modernised and more energy-efficient estate, as well as plans for a shift to more care in community settings.

-The way forward for enabling care closer to home will be discussed, in the context of wider policy on healthcare including development of Health on the High Street initiatives, looking at models for local health hubs and the potential for the NHS estate to cater to the diverse needs of staff and patients in different areas.
+The way forward for enabling care closer to home will be discussed, in the context of wider policy on healthcare including development of Health on the High Street initiatives, looking at models for local health hubs, working with local authorities to utilise empty spaces on the high street and the potential for the NHS estate to cater to the diverse needs of staff and patients in different areas.
 Delegates will also review strategies for achieving net zero for primary and secondary care estates, as NHS trusts and ICBs refresh their green plans.

 In assessing the way forward, we expect delegates to draw on findings from Lord Darzi’s Independent Investigation of the NHS in England, looking at opportunities for integration of digital infrastructure within the estate, improving efficiency, updating IT hardware and systems, and ensuring adequate facilities to accommodate and train staff.
 Latest thinking on tackling the maintenance backlog will also be considered, with discussion on practicalities for accelerating construction, as well as next steps for ensuring the primary care estate is fit for purpose.